This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

 We're going to look then, in our study tonight, into the mind of God, into His purpose for salvation.
-Now let me just give you some ground rules as we go, all right?
+Now let me just give you some ground rules as we go, alright?
 We're going to be over our heads, folks.
 You have to know that at the outset.
 It's going to be impossible for us to totally get our arms around these concepts.
-And so we affirm the fact that we believe the Bible to be the word of God and we accept what we can't ultimately fully understand, that we accept it by, what, faith.
+And so we affirm the fact that we believe the Bible to be the word of God and we accept what we can't ultimately fully understand, and we accept it by what?
+Faith.
 Somewhere along the line you're going to have to jettison your reason.
-You're going to have to say bye. bye to your logic and your human wisdom, because we're going to be plunging into unfathomable truths, and as we try to grasp them in our puny little heads, as we try to understand the mind and the purpose of an infinite God, who is bigger than the entire universe.
-We are embarking on a journey that ultimately leads us to divine infinity, which is to us incomprehensible.
+You're going to have to say bye-bye to your logic and your human wisdom, because we're going to be plunging into unfathomable truths.
+And as we try to grasp them in our puny little heads, as we try to understand the mind and the purpose of an infinite God, who is bigger than the entire universe, we are embarking on a journey that ultimately leads us to divine infinity, which is to us incomprehensible.

-We have great limitations, great limitations, and the temptation is going to be, and you watch it happen, the temptation is going to be when you come to a part of the divine purpose of God that you don't understand instead of recognizing your limitation, you're going to want to assume that God has a limitation.
-In other words, that God has done something inconsistent and when you don't understand it you're going to think it's God's limitation not yours, because you see we believe that we are really ultimate in understanding all things.
-But if you find yourself thinking ill of God, or if you find yourself questioning God, or if you find yourself wondering if God hasn't made a terrible mistake or whether God isn't, in fact, unjust then know this, will you, you have played the fool, because you are now saying that I and my mind are ultimate and if you don't fit into it God there must be something wrong with you.
+We have great limitations, great limitations.
+And the temptation is going to be, and you watch it happen, the temptation is going to be when you come to a part of the divine purpose of God that you don't understand, instead of recognizing your limitation, you're going to want to assume that God has a limitation.
+In other words, that God has done something inconsistent, and when you don't understand it you're going to think it's God's limitation not yours, because you see we believe that we are really ultimate in understanding all things.
+But if you find yourself thinking ill of God, or if you find yourself questioning God, or if you find yourself wondering whether God hasn't made a terrible mistake or whether God isn't, in fact, unjust, then know this, will you, you have played the fool, because you are now saying that I and my mind are ultimate and if you don't fit into it God there must be something wrong with You.
 That is the ultimate sacrilege, the ultimate sacrilege.

 So please resist the temptation to question the wisdom of God, to question the love of God, to question the justice of God, to question the integrity of God, the holiness of God because your mind or my mind is feeble, is absolutely ridiculous.
-And another thought, too, try not to make any conclusions until I'm finished because somewhere along the line you may feel that things are out of balance and I will try to give you the balance that the word of God gives to things that are ultimately utterly incomprehensible.
+And another thought, too, try not to make any conclusions until I'm finished because somewhere along the line you may feel that things are out of balance, and I will try to give you the balance that the Word of God gives to things that are ultimately utterly incomprehensible.
 And another thing, please don't stoop to the absurd, as we've all done, by saying well I think it's sort of like this.
-Or my concept of this whole thing is thus and so, but rather come humbly to the sacred infinite mind of God, take what you can take and what you can't quite stretch your mind to reach except by faith, and don't impugn the character of God.
-Human reason, human logic, human understanding are not adequate to the task, we cannot ultimately reconcile this kind of truth with our own understanding.
+Or my concept of this whole thing is thus and so, but rather come humbly to the sacred, infinite mind of God, take what you can take and what you can't quite stretch your mind to reach accept by faith, and don't impugn the character of God.
+Human reason, human logic, human understanding are not adequate to the task.
+We cannot...
+I’ll say it very clearly.
+We cannot ultimately reconcile this kind of truth with our own understanding.
 We can't, we can't.

-Now here is a benediction, a statement of praise to God and he blesses the name of God who has blessed us with all spiritual blessings.
+Now here is a benediction, a statement of praise to God, and he blesses the name of God who has blessed us with all spiritual blessings.
 In other words, the praise belongs to God.
 It wasn't what we decided; it was what God decided.
 So the praise is His.
-Why do we praise Him, why do we bless Him, because verse 4 says, "He has chosen us in Him."
+Why do we praise Him, why do we bless Him?
+Because verse 4 says, "He has chosen us in Him."
 It was His decision.
 It was His choice.
 He has chosen us in Him before the foundation of the world, His purpose, His plan, that we should be holy and without blame.
-In other words, ultimately we're going to be holy and without any blame, all sin is overruled is another way of saying all things work together for our ultimate good because sin is always being overruled.
+In other words, ultimately we're going to be holy and without any blame.
+All sin is overruled.
+It’s another way of saying all things work together for our ultimate good because sin is always being overruled.
 You say, "Why so?"
-Verse 5, because He has predestinated us under the adoption of sons.
+Verse 5: Because He has predestinated us unto the adoption of sons.
 It was again His predetermined choice to make us sons.
-Watch this one, end of verse 5, according to the good pleasure of, what, His will."
+Watch this one, end of verse 5, “according to the good pleasure of (What?)
+His will."
 His will.
-You see it's God who purposed our salvation to glory; therefore, it's God who carries that out, and so we are saved by the purpose and plan of God; we are kept unto glory by the same purpose and the same plan.
+You see it's God who purposed our salvation to glory.
+Therefore, it's God who carries that out.
+And so we are saved by the purpose and plan of God; we are kept unto glory by the same purpose and the same plan.
 Our security then is wrapped not in our ability to stay saved, but in God's ability to keep His own word to Himself.

 It's reminiscent of Genesis when God came and it was a great covenant made with Abraham only Abraham didn't have anything to do with it.
-Animals were killed and cut in half and laid on the ground and a dead bird over here and a dead bird over here and men in those days would make a covenant that way, splitting animals and laying them on two sides and the men making the covenant would walk between the split animals.
+Animals were killed and cut in half and laid on the ground and a dead bird over here and a dead bird over here and men in those days would make a covenant that way, splitting animals, laying them on two sides and the men making the covenant would walk between the split animals.
 It was a way, a symbol of a covenant being made.
 And God was going to make a covenant with Abraham.
 It's a wonderful thing.
-You know what he did?
+You know what He did?
 He just knocked out Abraham with a divine anesthetic.
-He went to sleep and God went through by himself because God was not making a covenant conditioned upon Abraham.
-He was making a covenant with himself to bind himself to bless, as He promised He would.
+He went to sleep and God went through by Himself because God was not making a covenant conditioned upon Abraham.
+He was making a covenant with Himself to bind Himself to bless, as He promised He would.